-Open to any number of teams of four firers and a Coach.
+Open to any number of teams of four firers, a plotter and a coach.
 All members of the team must either be full members of the NRA or have taken out Meeting Membership.

-Distances 900 and 1000 yards.
+Distances 2 x 1100 yards.

-No of shots Two sighting shots and 15 to count.
+No of shots Two sighting shots and 10 to count twice.

-Targets F Class Long Range targets will be used (see Appendix IV).
+Targets F Class Long Range targets will be used (see

-No of targets One per team.
+Appendix IV).

-Time Limit 1 hour 15 minutes at each distance.

-First Prize Five NRA Gold Medals.
+Time Limit1 hour at each distance.First PrizeSix NRA Gold Medals.Second PrizeSix NRA Silver Medals.

-Second Prize Five NRA Silver Medals.
+180 F CLASS

-THE F CLASS INTERNATIONAL TEAM Sunday 9 July morning
+THE F CLASS INTERNATIONAL TEAM

-Open to teams of four firers of either class, a Captain and two Coaches, one team each from England, Northern Ireland, Scotland and Wales, qualified by (i) country of birth or (ii) descent from parents or grandparents who were qualified by country of birth or (iii) country of residence for a continuous period of not less than five years immediately preceding the date of the match, and one team from any other country whose NRA or equivalent National Governing Body is recognised by the NRA of Great Britain.
+Open to teams of four firers of either class, a Captain and two coaches, one team each from England, Northern Ireland, Scotland and Wales, qualified by (i) country of birth or (ii) descent from parents or grandparents who were qualified by country of birth or (iii) country of residence for a continuous period of not less than five years immediately preceding the date of the match, and one team from any other country whose NRA or equivalent National Governing Body is recognised by the NRA of Great Britain.

-Distances 900 and 1000 yards.
-No of shots Two sighting shots and 15 to count.
-Targets F Class Long Range targets will be used (see Appendix IV).
-No of targets One per team.
-Time Limit 1 hour 15 minutes at each distance.
-First Prize The Normandie Trophy presented in 2004 by the Normandy Rifle Club for long range F Class shooting and seven NRA Gold Medals.
+Distances 2 x 1100 yards.

+No of shots Two sighting shots and 10 to count twice.

+Targets F Class Long Range targets will be used (see

+Appendix IV).

+Time Limit 1 hour at each distance.

+First Prize The Normandie Trophy presented in 2004 by

+the Normandy Rifle Club for long range F Class

+shooting and seven NRA Gold Medals.

 Second Prize Seven NRA Silver Medals.
-Special Conditions